sentry-kubernetes/charts/README.md

 ## Upgrading from 22.x.x Version of This Chart to 23.x.x

+Make sure to revert the changes on Kafka replica & Clickhouse replica counts if the change doesn't suit you.

+## Upgrading from 22.x.x Version of This Chart to 23.x.x

 This version introduces changes to definitions of ingest-consumers and workers.
 These changes allow to balance ingestion pipeline with more granularity.